kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 The basic idea of mixins is to create small classes that cannot work alone by themselves but, when combined, provide functionality can be reused.
 For instance, any secret agent needs to know how to shoot, and play poker.
 But a hunter needs to know how to shoot as well.
-Lets encode this functionality using mixins:
+Let's encode this functionality using mixins:

 ```python